aiadam36/EntropyGuard/README.md

 1. Open the client UI
 2. Enter a password
-3. View entropy and strength in real-time
+3. View strength, crack time, and suggestions in real-time

 ---